flowx-ai/docs-flowx/versioned_docs/version-3.0.0/platform-setup-guides/flowx-engine-setup-guide/flowx-engine-setup-guide.md

 ## Infrastructure prerequisites

-The FLOWX.AI Engine requires the following components to be set up before it can be started:
+The FLOWX Engine requires the following components to be set up before it can be started:

 * **Docker engine** - version 17.06 or higher
 * **Kafka** - version 2.8 or higher